-The Hyatt Valencia Hotel, 45 minutes north of Los Angeles in Valencia, isn't a golf resort per se, but it is where the Champions Tour players stay when they are playing the AT&T Champions Classic, held at the Valencia Country Club, in the hotel's backyard.
-The Hyatt is the only full-service four-star hotel in the Santa Clarita area, but room rates start at a very reasonable $139/night.
+The Hyatt Valencia Hotel, 45 minutes north of Los Angeles in Valencia, isn't a golf resort per se, but it is where the Champions Tour players stay when they are playing the AT&T Champions Classic, held at Valencia Country Club, in the hotel's backyard.
+The Hyatt is the only full-service four-star hotel in the Santa Clarita area.

 The hotel is surrounded by shops, restaurants and attractions, including Six Flags Magic Mountain, and features a 27-hole putting course.

-More importantly, across town you'll find Robinson Ranch, a fantastic 36-hole semiprivate facility with heroic tee shots and spectacular mountain views.
+More importantly, across town you'll find the Valley Course and Mountain Course at Robinson Ranch, a fantastic 36-hole semiprivate facility with heroic tee shots and spectacular mountain views.
 This is where many Champions Tour players come to just enjoy a round of golf when they're in town.

 Moving closer into Los Angeles to Industry Hills, the Pacific Palms Conference Resort is perhaps the most centrally located golf resort in the L.A. area, as well as arguably the best.
 The resort is in the final stages of a seven-year, $41 million renovation, including a thorough overhaul of both of the 18-hole layouts at Industry Hills Golf Club, which is part of the resort.
 Rooms at the hybrid conference center/resort begin at just $129/night.